 If you or someone you love is experiencing a mental health emergency or crisis, there is help.
-Call 911 for emergencies.
+Call 988 for the mental health and suicide prevention line and 911 for emergencies.

 For a crisis, the LA County Department of Mental Health Crisis Hotline is open 24/7 at 800-854-7771, or you can reach the Crisis Text Line by texting NAMI to 741741.
 You can also reach the CA Youth Crisis line at (800) 843-5200.